betterFORM/eXist-ca/doc/metaphors.md

 - that document is stamped and signed by some authority (government)
 - it is valid for some years and needs to be renewed afterwards
-- you need to possess and show it, and it must be valid, to access restricted resourcea (travel to a foreign country)
+- you need to possess and show it, and it must be valid, to access restricted resources (travel to a foreign country)
-- the person holding the passport needs to interact with the authority (government):
-- apply for a passport
-- passport gets issued by the authority
-- pickup and use new passport
-- renew passport when it expires
-- passport gets revoked by the authority (if stolen)
+- the person holding the passport needs to interact with the authority (government): apply for a passport; passport gets issued by the authority; pickup and use new passport; renew passport when it expires; passport gets revoked by the authority (if stolen)

 Although X.509 certificates have a strong similarity to passports, there are some differences: